MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-api.md

 ## Prerequisites

-1. An external tenant.
+1. A Microsoft Entra external tenant.
 If you don't already have one, [create an external tenant](../external-id/customers/how-to-create-external-tenant-portal.md).

 1. If you haven't already done so, [Register an application in the Microsoft Entra admin center](../external-id/customers/how-to-register-ciam-app.md?tabs=nativeauthentication#choose-your-app-type).
 Make sure you grant delegated permissions, and enable public client and native authentication flows.